kevinrfoster/ecob2000_hw1/README.md

 assignment number as part of the filename.
 Please write the names of your study group members at the beginning of your homework.*

-1. What are the names of the people in your study group?
+1. What are the names of the people in your study group (for now)?
-2. Work on the Hawkes stats review - you must complete the diagnostic test by end of the day Friday Sept 29.
+2. Work on the Hawkes stats review - you must complete the diagnostic test by end of the day Friday Sept 27.
-3.  *this is due before class* During class on Thursday Sept 7, we’ll do experiments on sequences of random numbers.
+3.  *this is due before class* During class on Thursday, we’ll do experiments on sequences of random numbers.
 I gave out dice in first class, for you to play with – sanding, filing, heating, drilling, gluing, squeezing or whatever – to see if you can adjust which